sybrew/the-seo-framework/readme.txt

 	-> It must be either instantiatable, or static.
 		-> ->set()->get() is fun though

-TODO tell the world that "The language is set from content" in "Polylang -> Settings -> URL Modifications" should not be used.
+TODO tell in KB that "The language is set from content" in "Polylang -> Settings -> URL Modifications" should not be used.
 	-> get_locale() doesn't respect language changes.
 	-> All others settings work fine.